 But the bill could affect not only gig workers at companies like Uber, Lyft, DoorDash, Postmates and Instacart, it could change the employment status of more than a million low-wage workers in California, including nail salon workers, janitors and construction workers who are not covered by labor laws.

-If you would like more information about your independent contractor situation, please contact us and speak with one of our employment attorneys.
+If you would like more information about your independent contractor situation, please contact us or email to firstname.lastname@example.org and speak with one of our employment attorneys.

 By Mark Carey

 Imagine you could save thousands, millions if not billions of dollars by refusing to pay your taxes.
 Oh and there’s a catch, you have to be an employer here in the U.S. Well, it is happening and we are all victims of this well-worn business scheme to misclassify employees as independent contractors, even though the employer controls every aspect of their employment.
 Independent contractors pay more in self-employment tax, receive no health insurance and state and federal governments lose payroll tax deposits.

 On May 28, 2019, the New York Times report that nearly one half of Google’s workforce are independent contractors.
 Google employs 102,000 full time employees and 121,000 independent contractors.
 According to an Inc.com article, nearly 20 percent of all business intentionally misclassify employees as independent contractors, according to a report by the Economic Policy Institute.